 Type of Inspections

-ROUTINE: This is a comprehensive, unannounced inspection during which the EHS will evaluate foodborne illness risk factors, public health interventions and good retail practices to determine compliance with regulations.
+- ROUTINE: A comprehensive, unannounced inspection during which the EHS will evaluate foodborne illness risk factors, public health interventions and good retail practices to determine compliance with regulations.

-RISK FACTOR ASSESSMENT INSPECTION: This is a specialized, unannounced inspection during which the EHS will evaluate foodborne illness risk factors and public health interventions to determine compliance with specific critical and non-critical sections of the regulations.
+- RISK FACTOR ASSESSMENT INSPECTION: A specialized, unannounced inspection during which the EHS will evaluate foodborne illness risk factors and public health interventions to determine compliance with specific critical and non-critical sections of the regulations.

-COMPLAINT INSPECTION: An inspection conducted in response to a complaint received by the Health Department.
+- COMPLAINT INSPECTION: An inspection conducted in response to a complaint received by the Health Department.
 The specifics of the complaint will be evaluated and discussed with the person in charge.
+The results of the inspection are also discussed with the complaintant, when possible.
 Complaints may be reported to the Health Department from the Community Complaint page or by calling 703-246-2444, TTY 771, during business hours, 8 a.m.- 4:30 p.m., Monday through Friday.

-The Department of Health imposes the following types of enforcement actions:
+The Health Department imposes the following types of enforcement actions:

-hazard: The permit is suspended and a directive is given to
+Hazard: The permit is suspended and a directive is given

-cease and desist using unsafe portions of the facility or the entire
+to cease and desist using unsafe portions of the facility or the

-facility to ensure public health.
-A hearing is not required to suspend
+entire facility to ensure public health.
+A hearing is not required

-a permit, but the opportunity must be given for a hearing after the
+to suspend a permit, but the opportunity must be given for a

-suspension is in effect.
-Grounds for closure due to imminent public
+hearing after the suspension is in effect.
+Grounds for closure due

 - No water